What additional types of events do you service?

 Is your media preference film or digital?

 Definitely digital.
-I began my career as a film photographer.
-I tried to ease my way in to digital.
-But at a wedding in January 2003 I decided on the spot to work completely with my digital equipment and I've never looked back.
-I sold all my film equipment that next month and invested in professional digital equipment.
-My end results are a million times better than I ever got from film.
-And my clients get the best images I can possible give them.
-I am an avid digital fan.
+I began my career as a film photographer in 1997.
+Starting in 2001, my studio was easing in to digital.
+But at a wedding in January 2003 I decided on the spot to work completely with my digital equipment and never looked back.
+We sold all our film equipment that next month and invested in professional digital equipment.
+The end results are a million times better than we ever got from film.
+And our clients get the best images I can possible give them.
+I am an avid digital fan!

 How many photographers do you work with?